unl/wdntemplates/README.md

 # UNL WDN Templates

 The template files are developed and maintained by the [Web Developer Network](https://wdn.unl.edu/) (WDN) at the [University of Nebraska-Lincoln](https://www.unl.edu/).
-These templates are made up of HTML, CSS and JS to power the underlying web presence.
+These templates are made up of HTML, CSS and JavaScript to power the underlying web presence.

 ## Template Usage